simonmichael/hledger_site/src/1.50/hledger.md

 ## Depth

-With the `--depth NUM` option (short form: `-NUM`), reports will show accounts only to the specified depth, hiding deeper subaccounts.
+With the `--depth NUM` option (short form, usually preferred: `-NUM`), reports will show accounts only to the specified depth, hiding deeper subaccounts.
 Use this when you want a summary with less detail.
 This flag has the same effect as a `depth:` query argument.
-So all of these are equivalent:
-`depth:2`, `--depth=2`, `-2`.
+So all of these are equivalent: `depth:2`, `--depth=2`, `-2`.

-In place of a single number which limits the depth for all accounts, you can also provide depth limits for specific accounts, by providing a `REGEX=DEPTH` argument instead of just a `DEPTH` *(since 1.41)*.
+You can also provide custom depths for specific accounts, by providing a `REGEX=NUM` argument instead of just `NUM` *(since 1.41)*.
 For example, `--depth assets=2` (or `depth:assets=2`) will collapse accounts matching the regular expression \"assets\" to depth 2.
 So `assets:bank:savings` would be collapsed to `assets:bank`, but `liabilities:bank:credit card` would not be affected.

-(If REGEX contains spaces or other special characters, enclose it in quotes in the [usual way](#special-characters).
+If REGEX contains spaces or other special characters, enclose it in quotes in the [usual way](#special-characters).
 Eg:
-`--depth 'credit card=2'`)
+`--depth 'credit card=2'`

+### Combining depth options

+If a command line contains multiple general depth options, the last one wins.
+(Useful for overriding a depth specified by scripts.)

+Or a command may contain a combination of general and custom depth options.
+In this case, the most specifically (deepest) matching option wins.
+Some examples:

-Specific depth options and a general depth option can be combined.
-Eg `--depth assets=3 --depth expenses=2 --depth 1` would collapse accounts containing \"assets\" to depth 3, accounts containing \"expenses\" to depth 2, and all other accounts to depth 1.
+- `--depth assets=3 --depth expenses=2 --depth 1` would collapse
+  accounts containing \"assets\" to depth 3, accounts containing
+  \"expenses\" to depth 2, and all other accounts to depth 1.

-If an account is matched by more than one regular expression depth argument, the most specific (deepest) match will be used.
-For example, with `--depth assets=1 --depth savings=2`, `assets:bank:savings` will be collapsed to depth 2, not depth 1 (because \"savings\" matches a deeper part of it than \"assets\" does).
+- `--depth assets=1 --depth savings=2` would collapse
+  `assets:bank:savings` to depth 2 (not depth 1; because \"savings\"
+  matches a deeper part of the account name than \"assets\").

+Note currently, to override a custom depth option `--depth REGEX=NUM` with a later option, the later option must use the same REGEX.

 ## Queries